danielmevi/DMV_References/README.md

 dmvSET
 ======

-Personal play sources, excercises, experiments, examples for personal tracking purpose.
+Personal tracking of play sources, excercises, experiments, examples and more